bmeviauac01/datadriven/docs/seminar/ef/index.md

 ## Exercise 1: Create a project and map the database

 Let us create a new C# console application in Visual Studio.
-In VS 2019 search for "console framework"; this will yield the project template we are looking for.
+In VS search for "console framework"; this will yield the project template we are looking for.

 ![VS projext type](images/vs-create-project.png)

-!!! important ""
-    Do **not** create a .NET _Core_ application because it does not support the visual _Database First_ code generation we will use.

-    Mind the project language: it shall be C#.

 Create a new project; you may work in directory `c:\work`.